CarrizoV/Introducing-the-ECM-distribution/R functions/README.md

 The file `Sim_Population_Count_list.R` contains a function to simulate survey counts of continously moving individuals according to some continuous-time trajectory model over possibly irregularly sampled squares.

 The file `Voting_ll_Gauss.R` contains function to compute the Gaussian pseudo-likelihood of transfer proportions for Poisson-multinomial counts modeling two-rounds election results.
 It also contains a function to compute its gradient and convenient softmax-transformation functions.

+## References

+Carrizo Vergara, R., Kéry, M., & Hefley, T. (2025).
+The evolving categories multinomial distribution: introduction with applications to movement ecology and vote transfer. arXiv preprint to be annonced.